-- Develop sampling and remedial action plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling and their controls to secure against use. - 2.
-Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt from sampling. - 3.
-Remediate or implement effective long-term controls for all water outlets that exceed the lead action level. - 4.
-Review all work related to the lead testing program for accuracy and completeness.
+- Develop sampling and remediation plans for all District water outlets that could be used for drinking and cooking, including details on which water outlets will be considered exempt from sampling and their controls to secure against use. - 2.
+Sample all water outlets that could be used for drinking and cooking and properly secure any water outlets designated as exempt. - 3.
+Review all work related to the lead testing program for accuracy and completeness. - 4.
+Keep accurate records of all remediation efforts, including actions taken and dates performed.

-Finding 2 - District officials did not report the results of the lead testing properly or in the required time periods.
+Finding 2 - District officials did not report the results of the lead testing properly or in the required time periods for Cycle Two.